 Behind The Lens: Shooting Long Exposure Photos In Low Light Using Bulb Mode

-Today is the final class in my six-week PhotoUno Photography II course in New York City, and the focus is effectively using Bulb Mode and understanding the difference between shooting in RAW and JPEG.
-My instructor for the day isn’t Patricia but a woman named Romina, as I’m making the course up after having to miss it for work.
-After going over the previous week’s homework — creating a “story” using thoughtfully sequenced photos — we begin.
+Today is the final class in my six-week PhotoUno Photography II course in New York City.
+The focus is on using Bulb Mode and understanding the difference between shooting in RAW and JPEG.

 Understanding Bulb Mode